exallium/h5api/README.md

 See Unit tests for examples.

-## Testing
+## Testing Lib and Running Sample App

-In order to test the library, you must put your apiKey into a file called apiKey under lib/src/test/secure.
-This will be ignored by git.
-If you are not developing the library itself, and only using it, then stop trying to test it =)
+In order to test the library or build the sample app, you must put your apiKey into a file called apiKey under secure/.
+This will be ignored by git automatically.